 Infants and young children are more likely to experience an umbilical hernia.
 In adults, umbilical hernias are more common in women or people with increased abdominal pressure relating to pregnancy or obesity.

 People with appendicitis need a rapid and accurate diagnosis, followed by surgery to remove the appendix.
-Appendectomy is the most common abdominal surgery among children.
+Appendectomy is the most

 People with acute appendicitis may experience periumbilical pain that migrates to the right side.
 They may also experience a loss of appetite, fever, and tenderness on the right side.